AhmedAyachi/Vritra/README.md

 Vritra is specifically designed for hybrid-web apps but as it's a standalone JavaScript library, you can feel free to use it anywhere you want.

+## Installation
+You can install the package using npm through:

+    npm install --save vritra

 [Learn more](https://vritrajs.github.io/)